+Policies include a pandemic plan.
 Surveillance data is undertaken.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
-Staff are informed about infection control practises through meetings, and education sessions.
-Covid-19 response plans are in place and the service has access to personal protective equipment supplies.
+Covid-19 response plans are in place and the service has access to PPE supplies.
 There have been two outbreaks reported since the previous audit.

-Here taratahi Restraint and seclusion
+Here taratahi | Restraint and seclusion

-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
-Subsections applicable to this service fully attained service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this beoleoin nee environment, in which people e alginty and mana ale maintained. service fully attained.

-The restraint coordinator is the clinical nurse manager.
+The restraint coordinator is the clinical services manager (registered nurse).
 The facility was restraint free at the time of audit.
-Encouraging a restraint free environment is included as part of the education and training plan.
-The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and would only use an approved restraint as the last resort.
+Encouraging a restraint-free environment is included as part of the education and training plan.
+The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.